THE LIVING COMPOSERS PROJECT

 (b.
 1981, Kincardine, Ontario).

-Canadian composer, now resident in France, of mostly chamber works that have been performed in Asia, Europe and North America; he is also active as an oboist and poet.
+Canadian composer, now resident in Germany, of mostly chamber works that have been performed in Asia, Europe and North America; he is also active as an oboist and poet.

 Mr. Andreyev studied violin privately in Kincardine as a child, as well as cello, music theory and oboe at The Royal Conservatory of Music in Toronto from 1999–2003, then studied analysis with Vincent Decleire and composition with Allain Gaussin at the Conservatoire Louis Kervoërn of the Espace François-Mauriac in Sevran from 2004–06.
 He studied analysis with Claude Ledoux, composition with Frédéric Durieux and electronic music with Yann Geslin, Yan Maresz and Tom Mays at the Conservatoire National Supérieur de Musique de Paris from 2006–11, where he earned a prix d'analyse and his master's degree in composition.